 To be convicted of fraud requires proof that the accused was aware that they were doing something wrong (for example, making a statement that they knew wasn’t true), and was aware that doing this could or would cause another person to lose something.

 What Happens If You’re Charged With Fraud?

-If you’ve been charged with fraud, jail is a real possibility for fraud offences.
+If you’ve been charged with fraud, jail is a real possibility.
 If the fraud was for more than one million dollars, there is a minimum punishment of two years imprisonment.

 Looking For A Theft Or Fraud Lawyer In Edmonton?

 If you have been charged with shoplifting theft, fraud, or another fraud-type offence in Edmonton or the surrounding area, it is important to maintain your right to silence and to speak to a criminal lawyer immediately.
 Even if you have not yet been charged but are being questioned by police or are worried about an investigation, it is important to speak to an experienced criminal lawyer.